-7.4.7.
+7.5.7.
 Economic and financial instruments for adaptation, mitigation, and land

-- There is an urgent need to increase the volume of climate financing and bridge the gap between global - 45 adaptation needs and available funds (medium confidence) (Valérie Masson-Delmotte et al. 2018; - 46 Kissinger et al. 2019; Chambwera and Heal 2014), especially in relation to agriculture (FAO 2010). - 47 The land sector offers the potential to balance the synergies between mitigation and adaptation

-- 1 (Locatelli et al. 2016) (although context and unavailability of data sets makes cost comparisons - 2 between mitigation and adaptation difficult (UNFCCC 2018b)).
-Estimates of adaptation costs range - 3 from USD 140 to 300 billion by 2030, and between USD 280 and 500 billion by 2050; (UNEP 2016). - 4 These figures vary according to methodologies and approaches (de Bruin et al. 2009; IPCC 2014 - 5 2014; Organization for Economic Cooperation and Development 2008; Nordhaus 1999; UNFCCC - 6 2007; Plambeck et al. 1997).
+There is an urgent need to increase the volume of climate financing and bridge the gap between global adaptation needs and available funds (medium confidence) (Valérie Masson-Delmotte et al. 2018; Kissinger et al. 2019; Chambwera and Heal 2014), especially in relation to agriculture (FAO 2010).
+The land sector offers the potential to balance the synergies between mitigation and adaptation (Locatelli et al. 2016) (although context and unavailability of data sets makes cost comparisons between mitigation and adaptation difficult (UNFCCC 2018b)).
+Estimates of adaptation costs range from USD 140 to 300 billion by 2030, and between USD 280 and 500 billion by 2050; (UNEP 2016).
+These figures vary according to methodologies and approaches (de Bruin et al. 2009; IPCC 2014 2014;

+Organization for Economic Cooperation and Development 2008; Nordhaus 1999; UNFCCC 2007; Plambeck et al. 1997).
-7.4.7.1.
-Financing mechanisms for land mitigation and adaptation

-A startling array of diverse and fragmented climate finance sources exist: more than 50 international public funds, 60 carbon markets, 6000 private equity funds, 99 multilateral and bilateral climate funds (Samuwai and Hills 2018).
+7.5.7.1.
+Financing mechanisms for land mitigation and adaptation public funds, 60 carbon markets, 6000 private equity funds, 99 multilateral and bilateral climate funds (Samuwai and Hills 2018).
 Most public finance for developing countries flows through bilateral and multilateral institutions such as the World Bank, the International Monetary Fund, International Finance Corporation, regional development banks, as well as specialised multilateral institutions such as the Global Environmental Fund, and the EU Solidarity Fund.
 Some governments have established state investment banks (SIBs) to close the financing gap, including the UK (Green Investment Bank), Australia (Clean Energy Finance Corporation) and in Germany (Kreditanstalt für Wiederaufbau) the Development Bank has been involved in supporting low-carbon finance (Geddes et al. 2018).
 The Green Climate Fund (GCF) now offers additional finance, but is still a new institution with policy gaps, a lengthy and cumbersome process related to approval (Brechin and Espinoza 2017; Khan and Roberts 2013; Mathy and Blanchard 2016), and challenges with adequate and sustained funding (Schalatek and Nakhooda 2013).
 Private adaptation finance exists, but is difficult to define, track, and coordinate (Nakhooda et al. 2016).